hellosign/hellosign-openapi/sdks/node/docs/api/EmbeddedApi.md

 Get Embedded Template Edit URL

 Retrieves an embedded object containing a template url that can be opened in an iFrame.
-Note that only templates created via the embedded template process are available to be edited with this endpoint.
+NOTE that only templates created via the embedded template process are available to be edited with this endpoint.

 ### TypeScript Example